leanswift/leanswift.github.io/mobile/src/pages/pod.md

 #### **<a name="std-func"></a>Proof of delivery standard functionality**

 The Proof of delivery for Infor M3 and make it possible for your customers to sign for deliveries electronically on a mobile device.
-The signed confirmation will be emailed or directly archived in IDM.
+The signed confirmation will be directly archived in IDM.

 ##### Features Included:-

 - Retrieve and display the status of a delivery
 - Capture user signature
 - Generate a PDF that includes items and quantities delivered
-- Delivery confirmation email support
 - Infor Document Management archiving support